 As a response to the coronavirus disease (COVID-19) outbreak, the U.S. government has responded with relief legislation.
 Certain legislation called the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), as amended and expanded under later legislation, among other things, authorized emergency loans to businesses by establishing, and providing funding for, forgivable bridge loans under the Paycheck Protection Program (PPP).
-In May 2020, the Organization received \$83,441 under the PPP, which the entire balance is outstanding as of December 31, 2020.
-Under the PPP, the Small Business Administration (SBA) will forgive the proceeds received if eligibility and other criteria are met related to use of the funds, at which time the Company will recognize the forgiven amount as income.
-Once the SBA reviews and approves the forgiveness amount, the SBA will have the right to audit the Company's compliance with the PPP for a period of up to six years.
-The portion of the proceeds received that is not forgiven, if any, is converted to an unsecured term note payable in equal installments, including interest at 1%, though May 2022.
+In May 2020 and February 2021, the Organization received \$83,441 and \$77,212, respectively, under the PPP, which the entire balance was forgiven as of December 31, 2021.